boodah-consulting/n-vyro-governance/docs/adr/0012-ui-loading-process.md

 ## Considered Options

+* Mixins
-* Shared component
+* Hooks
 * Shared functionality
 * Custom initialisation

 ## Decision Outcome

-Chosen option: "Shared component" and "Custom initialisation", because we want the core process to be consistent, but we also need users to be able to include all the pieces of data they need to be loaded before the main UI component is rendered.
+Chosen option: "Mixins" and "Hooks", because we want the core process to be consistent, but we also need users to be able to include all the pieces of data they need to be loaded before the main UI component is rendered.

+We've always had a mix of "Shared functionality" and "Custom initialisation", this has served their purpose, but it is as lot more intuitive to leverage "Mixins" and "Hooks".

-This allows users to reuse the `SplashScreen` component, whilst not forcing them to only load pre-defined data.
+This allows users to easily reuse the `SplashScreen` component, whilst not forcing them to only load pre-defined data.
 We could further improve upon this, however it is enough to standardise where this logic should live, and what packages are responsible for which pieces of the process.

 Each client package will have a `App` component, it is this component which will handle the bootstrap process of our applications.
 This will rely heavily on the instructions from the `@n-vyro/bootstrap-frontend`s [README](https://github.com/boodah-consulting/n-vyro-bootstrap-frontend/blob/main/README.md#integration).
-This should outline how to integrate the bootstrap process into a client application, along with giving examples of how one would make sure that API calls are completed before the process is complete.
+This outlines how to integrate the bootstrap process into a client application.

-This makes sure that, no matter what page a user starts from, the splash screen will always be rendered, and that all the necessary data is loaded before the user is able to view the application.
-This does mean that client packages will need to do more than we'd like them to, namely duplicating things like establishing messaging connection, what topics to subscribe to, and what to do when we receive a message.
+We also need to make sure that, no matter what page a user starts from, the splash screen will always be rendered, and that all the necessary data is loaded before the user is able to view the application.

-We could spend more time fleshing this out, but we're in danger of over simplifying the process.
-So we think this is a decent half way house to allowing users to integrate this process into client package.

-We already know that the `App` component is rarely modified once set up, so we believe it is acceptable to keep the current approach and _just_ make sure that it is well documented.

-At a later stage we will review this and look at the potential of streamlining this process further.
+Typically, a user of these components will needs to make some [API](0009-api-layer.md) calls, and intialise some [data layer](0008-data-layer.md), for this we have simplified this process.
+So that all a user have to do is define the functionality they want, using the hooks provided by `@n-vyro/bootstrap` and copy a few snippets to fully integrate the bootstrap process.

+This gives those who want to reuse this process an easy way of integrating into n-vyro.io's [UI](0004-ui-stack.md) loading process.

 ### Positive Consequences <!-- optional -->

 * `App` component becomes the place we initialise the application
+* Hooks for plugging into the process
+* Small amount of code to get started
 * `SplashScreen` handles displaying the splash screen
 * `@n-vyro/bootstrap-frontend` becomes the central point of truth

 ### Negative Consequences <!-- optional -->

-* Still requires some coding my client packages
-* No current way of injecting the client packages data, into a helper function
 * Changing the process within `@n-vyro/bootstrap-frontend` means that each client package will also need to update

 ## Links <!-- optional -->